IanLondon/plot-bot/README.md

 ![Plot bot design](img/plot-bot-core.jpg)

+# **!!!
+This readme needs a lot of work after the browserify refactor and many new features!**

 `drawCanvas/drawcanvas.html` now shows an example of using the `opentype.js` module to simulate drawing the outline of arbitrary text in a solid TrueType font (see `drawCanvas/fontTest.js`).

 You can draw straight lines by clicking and dragging on the canvas (line will start on mousedown and ends on mouseup), or by entering commands in the console like: